Bubzymcgee/CS310-dirname-rewrite/README.md

-# CS310-pwd-rewrite
+# CS310-dirname-rewrite
-A simplified rewrite of the pwd core utill for class
+A simplified rewrite of the dirname core-utill for class